 In 1930, a British scientist discovered an old bowling set in the grave of a child that dated back nearly 5,000 years.
 Since this was found other scientists around the world have found artwork (hieroglyphics) in Egypt that suggests that they would play a game similar to that of bowling.
 An ancient hall was found in Egypt that appeared to be a bowling alley that Egyptians would play in.
 Other forms of ancient bowling have also been found by historians in Germany and England but the materials that were found in Egypt dates back much farther than the ones in Germany and England.

 Historians from across the world have found different forms of the game in different countries.
 The modern game of bowling was created by Sir Flinders Petrie, a British anthropologist, after he discovered the version played in ancient Egypt.
 People claim that other forms of bowling were played in other countries around the world including Germany, England, and America.
-It is incapable to find the true inventor of the special game because of how old it truly is and how many different forms there have been across the world, but Sir Flinders Petrie definitely modernized the game and can be credited with the creation of the game that we know today.
+It is incapable of finding the true inventor of the special game because of how old it truly is and how many different forms there have been across the world, but Sir Flinders Petrie definitely modernized the game and can be credited with the creation of the game that we know today.

 The 20th century saw the biggest rise of popularity that it ever has.
-After the legalization of alcohol, prohibition, in the 1930s beer companies wanted to promote their brand by sponsoring professional and semi-professional teams to promote their brand.
-The increase of technology, the pin-spotter, also increased popularity of the game since it made it faster than it ever had before.
-Television also increased the ratings of bowling in the 1950s as it lead to broadcasts of bowling matches.
+After the legalization of alcohol prohibition, in the 1930s beer companies wanted to promote their brand by sponsoring professional and semi-professional teams to promote their brand.
+The increase of technology, the pin-spotter, also increased the popularity of the game since it made it faster than it ever had before.
+Television also increased the ratings of bowling in the 1950s as it led to broadcasts of bowling matches.
 The creation of the Profession Bowling Association (PBA) also increased the popularity of the sport by giving fans a place to focus their interest in the sport.